palantir/sls-packaging/readme.md

 }
 ```

-Concretely, this means any product depenendencies coming from `group:should-exclude` and other dependencies in its dependency graph will not contribute any product dependencies.
+Concretely, this means any product dependencies coming from `group:should-exclude` and other dependencies in its dependency graph will not contribute any product dependencies.
 #### Accessing product dependencies

 You can programmatically access the minimum product dependency version as follows: